Skip to content

 from sc_neurocore.drivers import SC_NeuroCore_Driver, ... drivers/__init__.py:12-14 tests/test_pynq_driver.py

-HARDWARE mode dispatch _connect_to_fpga in __init__ test_driver_hardware_mode_fails_without_fpga
+HARDWARE mode dispatch _connect_to_fpga in __init__ test_driver_hardware_mode_fails_without_fpga, test_driver_hardware_mode_uses_install_fallback_bitstream, test_driver_hardware_mode_rejects_overlay_without_expected_ip, test_driver_hardware_mode_wraps_overlay_runtime_errors

 EMULATION mode dispatch logger warning + skip hardware path test_driver_emulation_mode

-run_step EMULATION return np.random.rand(16) test_driver_run_step
+run_step EMULATION return per-instance numpy.random.default_rng(seed) test_driver_run_step, TestRunStepDeterminism

 RealityHardwareError propagation raised on PYNQ import / file / IP failures test_driver_hardware_mode_fails_without_fpga

-verify_link CLI if __name__ == "__main__" invokes it not test-covered
+verify_link CLI if __name__ == "__main__" invokes it TestVerifyHardwareLink covers callable behaviour

 7. Audit (7-point checklist)